 Microbiology overlaps with many other degree areas of biology, such as genetics, molecular biology and immunology.
 Microbiology-related careers are, therefore, found in a diverse range of employment sectors and typical employers include:

-A microbiology degree gives you a range of subject-specific skills, which include the ability to:
+A microbiology degree gives you a variety of subject-specific skills, which include the ability to:

-Typical areas of postgraduate study undertaken by microbiology graduates include:
+Typical postgraduate subjects undertaken by microbiology graduates include:

 It is also possible to proceed to graduate-entry programmes in medicine.

-However, some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
-There are also many courses open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.
+Some microbiology graduates choose to diversify by studying subjects such as computing, science communication and journalism.
+There are many courses that are open to graduates from any discipline that lead to careers in areas such as marketing, finance, business, teaching and law.